iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 point computers started producing massively, size was like small closet and aviability of computers was much higher.

-In 1971 Intel created one of first microprocessor (instead multiple ICs used only one for microprocessor) - Intel 4004, which was aviable on market.
+In 1971 Intel created one of first microprocessor (instead multiple IC's used only one for microprocessor) - Intel 4004, which was aviable on market.

 > The World's First Microprocessor was designed and developed from 1968-1970.